serp-spider/documentation/docs/overview.md

 Http Client
 -----------

-Working with search engines involves to work with **http requests** to be able to interact with them.
+Working with search engines involves to work with **http requests**.
-Ussually the **search engine client** will need a http client to work correctly.
+Usually the **search engine client** will need a http client to work correctly.

 > <sub>Example with the **google client** and the **curl http client**</sub>